Squish for JavaFX Tutorial

 file in an editor window as shown in the screenshot.

-The JavaFX-specific chooseFile(objectOrName, filename) function takes a filename as if the user had interacted with a standard windowing-system supplied file open dialog.
-Squish records the absolute path of the file to ensure reliability when running tests, but for this tutorial we have used scripting language facilities to provide a filename that will work wherever the example is installed.
+The JavaFX-specific chooseFile() function takes a filename as if the user had interacted with a standard windowing-system supplied file open dialog.
+Squish records the absolute path of the file to ensure reliability when running tests, but the function also accepts relative paths.

 Running Tests from IDE

-To run two or more test cases one after another or to run only the selected test cases, clic Run Test Suite ( ).
+To run two or more test cases one after another or to run only the selected test cases, click Run Test Suite ().

 Running Tests from Command Line